dokku/dokku/docs/getting-started/installation.md

 Once the installation is complete, you can open a browser to setup your SSH key and virtualhost settings.
 Open your browser of choice and navigate to the host's IP address - or the domain you assigned to that IP previously - and configure Dokku via the web admin.

+Alternatively, instructions to skip the web installer with an unattended installation are available in the [advanced install guide](/docs/getting-started/advanced-installation/#configuring).

 > **Warning:** If you don't complete setup via the web installer (even if you set up SSH keys and virtual hosts otherwise) your Dokku installation will remain vulnerable to anyone finding the setup page and inserting their key.

 > **Warning:** Web installer is not available on CentOS and Arch Linux.
-You will need to configure [SSH keys](/docs/deployment/user-management.md#adding-ssh-keys) and [virtual hosts](/docs/configuration/domains.md#customizing-hostnames) using dokku command line interface.
+You will need to configure [SSH keys](/docs/deployment/user-management.md#adding-ssh-keys) and [virtual hosts](/docs/configuration/domains.md#customizing-hostnames) using dokku command line interface - see unattended installation linked above.

 #### 3. Deploy your first application